 - Step 8: Make the Strike Count Plan.

 “Many hitters will stride but take the first pitch in the first inning of a new pitcher.
 The advantages are to time and get your tempo to match the pitcher’s speed and delivery.”
 (Williams T. , Science of Hitting, 1970)

 - Look for a fastball in the hitter’s ideal hitting zone.

 “A good hitter can hit a pitch in a good spot three times better than a great hitter can hit a ball in a questionable spot.”
 (Williams T. , Science of Hitting, 1970)

 The hitter should isolate the fastball, in their ideal zone and take any pitch not in the ideal zone or with a slower speed.

-- Look (click for an article describing how to look for a pitch) for a type of pitch other than a fastball.
+- Look for a type of pitch other than a fastball.